K-UTE: History

 K-UTE has been broadcasting to the University of Utah since 1988.
 The station lost its "over the air" broadcast in 2005 when the nearby dormitories were taken down.
 In late 2007 and early 2008, a new antenna was constructed and in February 2008, the station was once again broadcasting on its AM frequency.
-Ever since its sign on, the station has experienced financial trouble and several times has almost been shut down.
-The student government on campus (known as ASUU) cut the station's funding in 2007, and had to operate financially on the stations reserve funding.
+Ever since its sign on, the station has experienced financial trouble and has almost been shut down several times.
+The student government on campus (known as ASUU) cut the station's funding in 2007, and had to operate financially on the station's reserve funding.

 In early 2007, a controversy over a sex hotline and vandalism of the studio led to the firing of two DJs hosting a popular show known as "Behind The Blue Door."

-Despite the on-air behavior, in 2008 the University of Utah's student government, ASUU, reinstated funding for the station.
+Despite the on-air behavior, the University of Utah's student government, ASUU, reinstated funding for the station in 2008.